+William Painter was born in Triadelphia, Maryland in 1838.
 Though he had developed a number of ingenious devices such as a paper-folding machine, safety ejection seat for passenger trains, and a machine for detecting counterfeit currency, none were as successful as he had hoped they would be, and he soon came to believe that his best chances at finding fortune would come from creating a disposable object that would sell in very large quantities.

-The result of his years of persistence and undying innovative spirit was the crown cap, which he devised in 1891.
+The result of his years of persistence and undying innovative spirit was the crown cap, which he devised in 1892.
 He was inspired by the increasing popularity of carbonated drinks, which were widely available in drugstores and pubs by the 1880s, but posed a packaging challenge for those who wanted to take these bubbly beverages home with them.
 The stoppers used in most glass bottles at the time, which were typically made of metal, cork or porcelain, did not provide a sufficient seal to keep in the carbon dioxide that created the drinks’ bubbles.
-Or worse, if they made contact with the bottles’ contents they would make the liquid toxic, and thus, undrinkable.
+Or worse, if they made contact with the bottles’ contents, they would make the liquid toxic, and thus, undrinkable.

-Painter founded his own manufacturing business, the Crown Cork and Seal Company, in Baltimore and set out on a campaign to convince bottlers that his cap was the right cap for them to use on their products.
+Painter founded his own manufacturing business, the Crown Cork and Seal Company, in Baltimore and set out on a campaign to convince bottlers that his cap was the right cap to use on their products.
 This was a challenge at first, because the bottles would have to be made a specific way for the crown caps to work, with a special neck tip design for the cap’s metal “teeth” to grip onto when it was pressed around the bottle.
 There would also need to be some way for people to press the caps onto the bottles efficiently, so that proper force was applied and so that the seal would be created correctly without breaking the bottle.